microsoft/hlsl-specs/proposals/infra/INF-0004-binding-resource-binding-diagnostics.md

 N -- Yes -->T[warning: binding prefix
 'b' used for resource type
 '&ltT&gt', which cannot
-be used as a resource."]
+be used as a resource.]
 N -- No -->U[error: &ltT&gt is an invalid
 resource type for
 binding prefix '&ltp&gt']